For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 STRIPE-CROWNED SPINETAIL (Cranioleuca pyrrhophia)

-BROWN CACHOLOTE (Pseudoseisura lophotes) [N]
+BROWN CACHOLOTE (Pseudoseisura lophotes) – Many of them seen with nesting material.
+[N]

 SOOTY-FRONTED SPINETAIL (Synallaxis frontalis)